Registration¶

 sudo enterprise-store register

-option is omitted, the resulting assertion
+If the --https option is omitted, the resulting assertion

-instructing client devices to use the proxy instead of the upstream store, will
+instructing client devices to use the proxy instead of the upstream store will

 instruct them to use HTTP to connect to the proxy instead of HTTPS.